x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/voice-mail-enabled-user-procedures.md

 ---

-# Voice mail-enabled user procedures
+# Voice mail-enabled user procedures in Exchange Online

 [Enable a user for voice mail](enable-a-user-for-voice-mail.md)